cjrh/vim-conda/README.md

 # vim-conda
 Conda integration in the Vim editor

 **This plugin is currently in alpha.
-Unless you like the bleeding edge you should hold off until beta.**
+Unless you like the bleeding edge you should hold off using this until beta.**

 This plugin provides the following functions:
 ```